-Pencil pleat curtains are a popular style of curtains that are suitable for a wide range of decor styles.
-The term “pencil pleat” refers to the tightly gathered pleats at the top of the curtain, which are created by pulling cords or tapes.
-This style of heading is named pencil pleat due to the similarity of the pleats to the size of a pencil.
+Pencil pleat curtains are a popular style of curtains that are suitable for a wide range of interiors.
+The term ‘pencil pleat’ refers to the tightly gathered pleats at the top of the curtain, which are created by pulling cords or tapes.
+This style of heading works beautifully with any of our fabric types and creates a relaxed look for your made to measure curtains.
 Follow our seven simple steps below and you’ll have your pencil pleat curtains hung in no time!

 1. Tie the three draw strings together at one side of each curtain.
 The tie should be secure but not too tight and should be made on the leading edge, where the curtains (if a pair) will meet.